 Who is organising it and who is this for?

 Both excellent questions!
 This is a personal project of mine, Stéphane De Greef, to share my experience, knowledge and passion about tropical bugs and macrophotography.
-I'm a Belgian environmental engineer, photographer, cartographer, tour guide and explorer, and I've been travelling all over the world for the last 17 years, acquiring a wealth of experience on arthropods diversity, nature photography and tropical ecology.
-You can read more about me on the About page and on the Media page (both on top of the menu on the left).
-For this project, I'll be working with the US-registered nonprofit CREA, which owns and runs a biological research station in Panama.
+I'm a Belgian environmental engineer, photographer, cartographer, tour guide and explorer, and I've been travelling all over the world for the last 18 years, acquiring a wealth of experience on arthropods diversity, nature photography and tropical ecology.
+You can read more about me on the About page and on the Media page.
+For this project, I'm working with the US-registered nonprofit CREA, which owns and runs a biological research station in Panama.

 I'm organising these BugCamps for several reasons: